 Welcome to Broad Horizons Theatre Company.
-We are a lively small theatre company based in Norfolk run by Judi Daykin and Rhett Davies.
+We are a small touring theatre company based in Norfolk run by Judi Daykin and Rhett Davies.
 Our aim is to produce the best in established and new writing for touring to theatres, arts centres, rural touring schemes, community and educational venues.

 Our primary focus is on women’s stories.
 Famous or forgotten, we believe that it is more necessary than ever to share the lives of some very remarkable women, the events that they took part in and, in many cases, led.
 Creative women, hard working women, political women, home-makers or educators.
 There are so many great stories to tell that it is hard to choose between them.